antonis-papaioannou/iostat-reporter/README.md

-iostat_reporter is a disk monitoring and reporting tool.
+`iostat_reporter` is a disk monitoring and reporting script.
 It uses iostat for monitoring and gnuplot to generate iostat graphical reports.

 ## Dependencies
 You need to install the following before you can use iostart_retporter: